cyclops-ui/cyclops/web/docs/installation/demo/module.md

 Here is your service.
 In Kubernetes, a Service is a method for exposing a network application that is running as one or more Pods in your cluster.
 Here we can also see the name of our service `demo-1`, the namespace it inhabits `default` and the manifest.
 Underneath it shows the port of the service and where it is pointing (port of the pods).

-## Potential problems
-### Contact info@cyclops-ui.com
-If you have any problems with following the tutorial or the application itself, please contact us and we will reply as soon as possible!